ouphi/yolov8-with-azureml/README.md

 ## Deploy model for inference

+### Register the model from the workspace UI
 You can register the model resulting from a training job.
-In job Overview, you can select Register model.
+Go to your job Overview and select "Register model".
 Select model of type Unspecified type enable "Show all default outputs" > and select best.pt.
 (Note that your training environment needs azureml-mlflow==1.52.0 and mlflow==2.4.2 to enable mlflow logging and being able to retrieve the model)

+### Create the deployment
-Then in `azureml/deployment.yaml`, specify your model
+In `azureml/deployment.yaml`, specify your model

 You can either specify a registered model.